Umbilical cord blood donation

 Our Public Cord Blood Bank aims to make stem cells from umbilical cord blood a public resource and provide an optimal-quality supply that meets the needs of patients waiting for a stem cell transplant.

 The Public Cord Blood Bank provides access to a complementary source of stem cells, other than those available in bone marrow and peripheral blood, and it is part of the Stem Cell Donor Registry that we are managing.

-The cord blood collected is treated and tested in our laboratories where we check its safety and quality.
+The cord blood collected is treated and tested in our laboratories.
 If the cord blood sample meets all of the standards, we will freeze it until it is needed by a stem cell transplant candidate.
 Cord blood has a lifespan of at least 15 years when frozen.